sul-dlss/sul-embed/README.md

 ### Linking in viewers

 The rich HTML payload that is supplied via the oEmbed API is an iframe.
 This means that all consumers will be embedding an iframe into their page.
 Given this fact, generating links will require explicit targets if they are not intended to internally replace embed content.
 Given this, there are two patterns that can be used.
 For links intended to download files, a `target="_blank"` can be used (effectively opening a new tab for the download which is immediately closed).
+When using `target="_blank"` add `rel="noopener noreferrer"` **particularly** when linking externally (although this should be reserved for linking to internal resources when possible).
+See [this blog post](https://www.jitbit.com/alexblog/256-targetblank---the-most-underestimated-vulnerability-ever/) for an explanation. *Note: This does not apply to WebAuth links.*

 For links that are intended to navigate the users browser away from the current page (e.g. the links to Memento/GeoBlacklight/etc.) then `target="_parent"` should be used to give the link the default browser behavior.
 [More about link targets](http://www.w3schools.com/tags/att_a_target.asp).

 ### Console Example